A male in a radio studio looking at the camera.

 Mark Haslett has served at KETR since 2013.
 Since then, the station’s news operation has enjoyed an increase in listener engagement and audience metrics, as well recognition in the Texas AP Broadcasters awards.
 Before coming to Northeast Texas, Haslett worked for High Plains Public Radio in Amarillo, where he worked as News Director and later as Director of Programming.
 His work has been broadcast on KERA, KCUR and other public radio stations, as well as the NPR Newscast.
 Haslett has also worked as an editor and reporter in both news and sports at newspapers in the Southwest and Midwest.
 Haslett developed a passion for radio as a youth, when he helped his father, a program host at (now-defunct) WRBC-AM in Jackson, Miss.

 Mark Haslett has been an adjunct instructor in the Writing Program since 2018, following completion of a master's degree in A&M-Commerce's celebrated Applied Linguistics program.
-Haslett's diverse background in the world of language and communication includes two decades as an editor in print and broadcast media, as well as an interlude teaching English in Mexico.
+Haslett's varied background in the world of language and communication includes two decades as an editor in print and broadcast media, as well as an interlude teaching English in Mexico.
 A first-generation college student, Haslett appreciates the social and economic context of work in the academy, and seeks to help open doors for students of all backgrounds and experiences.
-Haslett lives in Commerce and is a big fan of public and community radio, baseball, football, and vintage Soviet music.
+Haslett lives in Commerce and is a big fan of public and community radio, baseball, football, and vintage Soviet and Latin American music.

 A Conversation with Mark